funbiscuit/matlab-utils/README.md

 ```

 1. Launch MATLAB
-1. On the Home tab, in the Environment section, click Set Path
+2. On the Home tab, in the Environment section, click Set Path
-1. Click Add Folder, navigate to cloned library and click OK
+3. Click Add Folder, navigate to cloned library and click OK (do NOT use "Add with subfolders" option)
-1. Library is ready to use
+4. Library is ready to use

 Now you can run any function from this library in your code.

+For some external packages there are folders with their license terms and some samples (if any).